UWNETLAB/metaknowledge/examples/metaknowledgeExamples.md

 #Exporting graphs

 Now you have a graph the last step is to write it to disk. _networkx_ has a few ways of doing this, but they tend to be slow. _metaknowledge_ can write an edge list and node attribute file that contain all the information of the graph.
-The function to do this is called [`write_graph()`]({{ site.baseurl }}/docs/metaknowledge#write_graph).
+The function to do this is called [`writeGraph()`]({{ site.baseurl }}/documentation/metaknowledgeFull.html#writeGraph).
 You give it the start of the file name and it makes two labeled files containing the graph.

-[]mk.write_graph(proccessedCoCiteJournals, "FinalJournalCoCites")
+[]mk.writeGraph(proccessedCoCiteJournals, "FinalJournalCoCites")

 These files are simple CSVs an can be read easily by most systems.
-If you want to read them back into Python the [`read_graph()`]({{ site.baseurl }}/docs/metaknowledge#read_graph) function will do that.
+If you want to read them back into Python the [`readGraph()`]({{ site.baseurl }}/documentation/metaknowledgeFull.html#readGraph) function will do that.

-[] FinalJournalCoCites = mk.read_graph("FinalJournalCoCites_edgeList.csv", "FinalJournalCoCites_nodeAttributes.csv")
+[] FinalJournalCoCites = mk.readGraph("FinalJournalCoCites_edgeList.csv", "FinalJournalCoCites_nodeAttributes.csv")
 []mk.graphStats(FinalJournalCoCites)

 This is full example workflow for _metaknowledge_, the package is flexible and you hopefully will be able to customize it to do what you want (I assume you do not want the Records staring with 'A').